JimmyChen233/AWS_Cloudformation_FrontEnd/README.md

 In file _r53.yml_, place the hosted zone id with yours.
 ![image](https://user-images.githubusercontent.com/57895489/150569939-d8a7c8ab-3508-41df-8038-18df17f27b8c.png)

+#Step 2: Add A Records to Hosted Zone

 We will create three A Records in this stack.